impassioned pleas / term project

 structure

-state of being (part one): the first section of the project should describe life before the event happens.
+initial state of being (part one): The first section of the project should describe life before the event happens.
 You may expand your focus to encompass the macrocosm of interstellar, global, national, or municipal mechanisms and dynamics, or contract your attention to examine life within a neighborhood, a local organization (religious organization, club, etc.), a family, a two-person relationship, or even a single brain.

 mode